lijianweizhuwei/CMPT886/project/final_update.md

   }
 ```
 ### How to make the decision
-We use the machine learning algorithm to make decision for each input instruction.
+We use the machine learning algorithm to make the decision for each input instruction.
 The following is a brief introduction to our current algorithm.

-First, we test a bunch of instructions through Type Legalization、 SWAR and original instruction to get the training data set.
+First, we test a bunch of instructions through Type Legalization、 SWAR and original instruction to get the training dataset.
 When a new instruction enter, we get several high similarity instructions from the training set.
-Finally, we can use our algorithm to make decision for this instruction.
+Finally, we can use our algorithm to make the decision for this instruction.